RLBFF: Binary Flexible Feedback to bridge between Human Feedback & Verifiable Rewards: Reward Modeling

 \subsection{Training}

 \paragraph{Scalar Reward Models}

 We train Scalar RMs that predict reward scores with a single generated token equivalent of compute.
-Following \citet{wang2025helpsteer3preferenceopenhumanannotatedpreference}, we start with Llama-3.3-70B-Instruct as the base model and train it to predict either Yes or No, given a prompt, response and principle.
+Following \citet{wang2025helpsteer3preferenceopenhumanannotatedpreference}, we start with Llama-3.3-70B-Instruct as the base model\footnote{An initial experiment with a smaller Llama-3.1-8B-Instruct as the base model can be found in App. \ref{app:small_scalarrm}} and train it to predict either Yes or No, given a prompt, response and principle.
 At evaluation time, we calculate the reward as the difference between the log-prob of Yes and the log-prob of No, conditioned upon a prompt, response and principle that best describes the evaluation sub-category.
 This evaluation approach is inspired by \citet{zhang2024generative} and \citet{kadavath2022languagemodelsmostlyknow}, but we added support for flexible principles while prior works only supported one fixed principle.
 The advantage of this method lies in extreme efficiency -- requiring only 1 generated token of compute during inference, whilst also providing an estimation of the confidence in fulfilling a principle, beyond getting only `Yes' or `No'.
 Prompt templates and training details are in App. \ref{app:prompt_templates} and \ref{app:training_details} respectively.
 Since this model can be flexibly used with any principle, we refer to it as Flexible Principles hereafter.

 \paragraph{Generative Reward Models} We follow \citet{wang2025helpsteer3preferenceopenhumanannotatedpreference} to train Generative RMs (GenRMs) with reinforcement learning using the GRPO (Group Relative Policy Optimization) algorithm \citep{shao2024deepseekmathpushinglimitsmathematical}.
 Starting with Qwen3-32B~\citep{yang2025qwen3}, we provide the model with a conversation history and a principle, and train it to first reason through the task and principle, then give a final judgment Yes or No. Similar to scalar reward models, we define the reward as the difference between the log-prob of Yes and the log-prob of No, and use it during both training and evaluation.
 Equipped with reasoning capabilities, GenRMs are designed for more complex tasks that require step-by-step reasoning before assigning rewards.
 On the other hand, the step-by-step reasoning also means that GenRMs are substantially ($\approx$ 2 orders of magnitude) slower and more compute-intensive during both training and inference.
 Given this constraint, we only train a GenRM with the best data configuration found after training various Scalar RMs.
 Training details and prompt templates are in App. \ref{app:prompt_templates} and \ref{app:training_details}.